4564516/my_rag_project/artifacts/processed_docs/luccioni2023/luccioni2023/luccioni2023.md

 <span id="page-5-1"></span>![](_page_5_Figure_3.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a world map with various countries colored according to their carbon emissions, model sizes, and energy consumption.
+The map highlights the carbon emissions, model sizes, and energy consumption of various countries.

+**Figure Data (Q&A):**

+Q: What is the total carbon emissions for GShard?
+A: 4.3 tCO2

+Q: What is the size of the LLa

+Q: How many models and main energy sources are there?

+Q: What is the size of the L

+Q: What is the total

+Q: What is the

 # <span id="page-5-0"></span>4.2 What is the order of magnitude of CO2 emissions produced by training ML models?

 As explained in Section [3,](#page-2-0) there is a linear relationship between the energy consumed and the carbon emissions produced, with the energy source (discussed in the Section above) influencing the magnitude of this relationship.
 In Figure [2,](#page-6-0) we plot the energy consumed (X axis, logarithmic scale) and the CO2 emitted (Y axis, logarithmic scale) of every model in our data set, color-coded with the main energy source, which are the same as those presented in Table [2.](#page-4-3) First, we can observe differences of several orders of magnitude in the energy used by models in our sample, ranging from just about 10 kWh to more than 10,000 kWh, which results in similar differences in the total quantity of CO2 emitted.
 As expected, the relationship between energy consumed and carbon emitted is largely linear.
 However, Figure [2](#page-6-0) Manuscript pending review